Completing the Mitchell Scholarship Application

 Checking the box is equivalent to an e-signature.
 The applicant will not be able to submit the application unless the applicant checks the box.

-2) We will require that institutional endorsement letter writers attest to the following statement:
+2) We will require that institutional endorsement letter writers check a box to attest to the following statement:

 Technical Difficulties: Tips on How To Resolve